Paper Jewels - Frequently Asked Questions

 Do you do custom work?

 Absolutely.
 For example, all of the personalized jewelry is of course custom work.
 Because there are invariably extra emails, ideas, and pro-and-con discussions, custom work can be more expensive than the pre-made work shown onsite.
-But not much. :-) Contact me and we'll go over the details.
+Contact me and we'll go over the details.

 What are the earwires made of?

-I use sterling silver or gold-filled earwires.
+I use sterling silver or gold-filled earwires, as well as unplated brass leverback (locking) earwires.
+Unplated brass is much more user-friendly than plated metals, easy on sensitive ears.
 I can also provide other metals (hypo-allergenic niobium, for example).
 Tell me what you need and I'll let you know if there is an additional fee.
-And I can usually exchange earwires to earring posts, or vice versa.
+And I can usually exchange earwires for earring posts, or vice versa.
 Additionally, many styles can be made as either clip-ons or pierced, as you prefer.

 If there's a question I forgot to answer, or other info you need, just send me a note!